Skip to main content

 Deferring your place

+We can consider deferral requests if the course can accommodate this.
 You must apply in the year that you intend to start your course.
 If you are made an offer and your circumstances change, you can submit a deferral request to defer your place by 1 academic year.
-You must have met your conditions by 31 August 2024.
+You must have met your conditions by 31 August 2026.
 If you need an English language test in order to meet the entry requirements, the test must be valid on the deferred start date of your course.
 If not, you will need to reapply.
-Requests are granted on a first-come, first-served basis.
+Requests are considered on a case-by case basis.

 Contextual Admissions